 We Are Uniquely Qualified To Assist You

-As a member of the Special Needs Alliance and the Academy of Special Needs Planners, we have the knowledge and experience to provide unique guidance regarding Special Needs Trusts and the intricacies of administering them.
-Through the establishment of a Special Needs Trust (SNT), you can not only preserve government benefits, you can continue to be an advocate for your special needs loved one when you are gone.
+As a member of the Special Needs Alliance and the Academy of Special Needs Planners, Sandoval Legacy Group has the knowledge and experience to provide unique guidance regarding Special Needs Trusts and the intricacies of administering them.
+Through the establishment of these trusts, you can not only preserve government benefits, but you can also continue to be an advocate for your special needs loved one when you are gone.

 Get in touch with us